How To: Choose a Ceiling Fan

 For average-height ceilings, using the manufacturer-supplied hanging rod should do the trick.
 For higher ceilings, an extension rod will lower the fan to optimal position within the room, about eight or nine feet off the floor.

-Available in lengths from 12 to 72 inches, extension rods are for sale online and at home centers.
+Available in lengths from 12 to 72 inches, extension rods are for sale online and at home centers (view example on Amazon).
 To make sure its finish matches that of the fan, source the rod from the same company you buy the fan from.

 Size Your Fan to the Room

 Blade spans range from 24 to 80 inches.
 The American Lighting Association suggests the following guidelines: